 A pun is a literary device where a word is or similar sounding words are used in a manner to suggest two or more possible meanings.
 This is generally done to the effect of creating humor or irony, and make the reader have an “ah-ha!” moment.

-I had stumbled upon the wide discrepancies in biblical verse and connected the bits of information, like the pieces of a puzzle, with a cryptic triptych.
-I sought more the Assistant Rector of St. Luke’s.
+Inspired by a cryptic triptych, I had stumbled upon the wide discrepancies in biblical verse and connected the bits of information, like the pieces of a puzzle.
+Deeply intrigued, I sought more information from an ecclesiastical expert.
 Read more